 - Photograph the aurora with a lot of stars to get an “out of the world” image

-- You could even try star trails photography along with the beautiful colours from the aurora in the sky.
+- You could even try star trails photography along with the beautiful colours from the northern lights pictures in the sky.

 - If the Milky Way is up in the sky during the time, add it in the frame to create a stunning image of the night sky.